Noah-Huppert/borzoi-test-ts/README.md

 This `execute()` method of the `Tester` class will run all the defined tests and exit the process with code 0 if all tests succeeded and 1 if any tests failed.
-Additionally a color coded summary of test results is printed to standard out.
+Additionally a color coded summary of test results is printed to standard output.

 The complete example: